McCabe Has Been Under Grand Jury Investigation for Months

 A Grand Jury has been secretly investigating former deputy FBI deputy director Andrew McCabe for months.
 They are looking into his role in misleading officials about a media disclosure, Stars and Stripes reports.
-It’s heating up.
+It’s heating up or, maybe nothing much is happening.

 It’s still not certain McCabe will be charged.